 High efficiency and precise metering: This pump makes it possible

-The essential requirement for the new units was their suitability for pumping product containing solid matter.
-They also needed to feature flow rate of 240 m³/h, pressure of three bar, and NPSHr of 1.8 m.
-Finally, the management selected two rotary lobe pumps of the NETZSCH TORNADO® T1 series in size XLB-6/2.
-These pumps not only meet the requirements of the open-pit operator in terms of flow rate, pressure, delivery rate and suction; they also have exceptionally convenient dimensions.
-The key advantage of the two TORNADO® T1 models over the previous system is that the NETZSCH models are self-priming positive-displacement pumps, which guarantee continuous delivery.
+The essential requirements for the new water-coal dust mixture pumps included suitability for pumping media with solids, a flow rate of 240 m³/h, a pressure of three bar and an NPSHr value of 1.8 m.
+For this reason, the experts from NETZSCH recommended the use of TORNADO® T1 rotary lobe pumps.
+These meet the requirements of the open pit mine operator regarding flow rate, pressure, delivery capacity and suction conditions and also offer favourable and compact dimensions.
+The decisive advantage of the TORNADO® T1 over the previous system, however, is that the two self-priming positive displacement pumps ensure continuous precise delivery.

 Since August 2017, the TORNADO® T1 rotary lobe pumps have been used at the Australian open-cast miner for pumping the water-coal dust mixture, decanting the excess water from the vacuum tank and conveying it to the clarifier or thickener.
 There, the water is recovered and reused in the coal preparation plant.
 Using the two frequency inverter-controlled pumps, a stable, lower liquid level is now achieved in the vacuum receiver, allowing you to operate it with a larger vacuum space.
 The higher vacuum and more consistent vacuum level result in better efficiency in coal fines recovery.